ninbura/pokemon-on-the-analogue-pocket/readme.md

             - time is only tracked when playing the game
             - time is not re-calculated when sleep/save states are loaded on cores that utilize said functionality
         - both
-            - incapable of interfacing with some Nintendo hardware/software (N64 Game Pak, pal park, etc.)
+            - incapable of interfacing with some Nintendo hardware/software (N64 Game Pak, Pal Park, etc.)
 2. #### flash carts
     - pros
         - GBC carts